MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/unlimited-elements-for-elementor/readme.txt

 3. Navigate to Unlimited Elements in the WordPress side menu and install the widget you want by hovering over it and clicking install.

 == Changelog ==

+version 1.5.85: 2021-11-15

+* Feature: added woo_addcart_ajax_attributes_button in twig for the button
+* Feature: added option to show original settings values in widget debug
+* Feature: added troubleshooting setting not to show php deprecated warnings
+* Fix: better prepare post custom fields for the post multisource
+* Fix: links from meta field works now
+* Fix: fixed the ob_end_clean bug
+* Fix: in post query - excluded posts not in from posts in
+* Fix: fixed a small bug in the unite gallery library
+* Change: updated twig version to 3.x
+* Change: updated instagram data with date released field

 version 1.5.85: 2021-09-20